puppetlabs/puppet-docs/source/pe/2.5/quick_start.markdown

 [downloads]: http://info.puppetlabs.com/download-pe.html

 Welcome to the PE 2.5 quick start guide.
 This document is a short walkthrough to help you evaluate Puppet Enterprise and become familiar with its features.
-By following along, you will do the following:
+Follow along to learn how to:

 * Install a small proof-of-concept deployment
 * Add nodes to your deployment